terenctbrobots/brutal/README.md

 - Run vpkg install from root to re-install if any errors occurs
 - Close vscode and reopen and should be able to build cleanly after that.

+# Window build
+Still working on converting the code.

 # Running tests
 /brutal_test --gtest_filter="*Sprite*" will only run Sprite tests